YarnSpinnerTool/YSDocs/docs/using-yarnspinner-with-rust/faq.md

 ## Text

 ### How do I style text?
-How do I make some words bold, italic, colorful, etc?
+How do I make some words bold, italic, colorful, etc.?

 Yarn Spinner doesn't do text rendering, you have to use existing Bevy plugins.